How to choose the right safety device

 It is essential to cover your staff's minimum needs by matching the appropriate device to individual roles within the office, urban or rural categories.
 This will ensure you are not risking the well-being of your staff or leaving anyone open to preventable risk.

-Once you know, the type of workers you have and the what coverage you need.
-You then need to decide on each device's minimum feature requirements.
+Once you know, the type of workers you have and what coverage you need, you then need to decide on each device's minimum feature requirements.

 The bare minimum feature set includes a duress button to signal for help in an emergency along with the GPS location for the device.
 All Smartrak devices will offer these features.